 “I remain concerned about today’s sentencing of Giorgi Rurua on spurious charges in Georgia – a legal system should never be used to fulfill political aims.
 President Zurabishvili should pardon Mr. Rurua in the interest of depolarizing the political climate as elections near,” U.S. Senate Foreign Relations Committee Chairman Jim Risch, R-Idaho, wrote on his twitter.

-Andrius Kubilius, MEP and former Lithuanian PM, as well as several other American and European politicians, has also appealed to Zourabishvili with the same message.
+Andrius Kubilius, MEP and former Lithuanian PM, as well as several other American and European politicians, have also appealed to Zourabishvili with the same message.

 Giorgi Rurua was arrested in November and sentenced to four years in prison Thursday for illegal possessing firearms.
-He pleads his innocence and insists the weapon was planted by the police and claims his political activism is a real reason of his persecution by authorities.
+He pleads his innocence and considers the charges politically motivated, insisting the weapon was planted by the police.

-Giorgi Rurua is a co-founder of the main opposition TV Mtavari Arkhi and sponsored anti-governmental rallies for at least in several occasions last year.
+Giorgi Rurua is one of the founders of the leading opposition-leaning TV channel Mtavari Arkhi and sponsored anti-governmental rallies on several occasions last year.

-Despite wide support of almost entire opposition spectrum, Rurua remains a highly controversial figure in Georgia due to his past membership in a fearsome paramilitary unit Mkhedrioni in 1990s.
-Apart of this affiliation, he’s also been associated to organized paramilitary group “Evil Brotherhood” (or “Vere Brotherhood”) which was active in Tbilisi center in 90s.
+Despite wide support among almost the entire opposition, Rurua remains a highly controversial figure in Georgia due to his past membership in the dreaded paramilitary unit Mkhedrioni in the 1990s.
+Apart of this affiliation, he has also been associated with the organized paramilitary group “Evil Brotherhood” (or “Vere Brotherhood”) which was active in central Tbilisi in the 1990s.
 Both of these groups were associated with extrajudicial killings, marauding and bloody turf wars rampant throughout Georgia in 1990s.

 Giorgi Rurua’s elder brother, Nika, served as a minister of culture during Mikheil Saakashvili reign in 2008-2012.